ekara-platform/website/content/reference/param.md

 title: Parameters File
 ---

-Some CLI commands accept the flag `-p, --param` to specify a **yaml** file used to pass parameters which will be interpreted at runtime to substitute variables into the environment descriptor.
+Some CLI commands accept the flag `-p, --param` to specify a **yaml** file used to pass parameters which will be interpreted at runtime to substitute variables into the templates.

-The parameters file is used associated to a templating mechanism to modify the environment descriptor at runtime.

 ## Variables definition

-The variables to substitute can be define anywhere into the environment descriptor using the following syntax:
+The variables to substitute can be define anywhere into the environment or component descriptors using the following syntax:

 ```yaml
 {{ .Vars.key }}